 My second area of research focuses on educational strategies for enhancing mathematical creativity and problem solving and their implications for educators in K-12 settings.
 More specifically this research is nested at the heart of the discussion that focuses on the role of teacher and educational setting on the development of creative potentials.

 Dr. Bahar is an Assistant Professor of Gifted and Creative Education (GCE) in the Department of Educational Psychology at the University of Georgia.
 After graduating from Bilkent University with a degree in Industrial Engineering, he completed his Ph.D. in Special Education with a focus on Gifted Education and minor in Mathematics Education at the University of Arizona.
-His research interests include mathematical creativity, problem solving, mathematical ability, and equity/access.
+His research interests include mathematical creativity, problem solving, mathematical ability, and excellence gaps.